-- 1. Warning-read the Operator's Manual. - Warning-receive training before operating the machine. - 3.
-Warning-wear hearing protection. - Warning-engage the parking brake, lower the bucket to the ground, stop the engine, and remove the key from the ignition before leaving the machine. - 5.
+- 1. Warning-read the Operator's Manual. - 2.
+Warning-receive training before operating the machine. - 3.
+Warning-wear hearing protection. - Warning-engage the parking brake, lower the bucket to the ground, shut off the engine, and remove the key from the ignition before leaving the machine. - 5.
 Electrocution hazard, power lines-check for power lines in the area before using the machine. - Crushing hazard-keep away from pinch points; read the Operator's Manual before servicing or performing maintenance.

 - Cutting/severing hazard of hand or foot-wait for all moving parts to stop before servicing; keep away from moving parts; keep all guards and shields in place. - 8.
 Explosion hazard; electrocution hazard-call the local utilities hotline before beginning work in an area. - 9.
-Crushing hazard-keep away from the bucket when operating the machine; keep bystanders away from the machine. - Tipping hazard-always move up or down slopes with the bucket lowered; never drive on a slope with the bucket raised. - 11.
+Crushing hazard-keep away from the bucket when operating the machine; keep bystanders away from the machine. - 10.
+Tipping hazard-always move up or down slopes with the bucket lowered; never drive on a slope with the bucket raised; always operate with the heavy end uphill; always carry loads low; never jerk the control levers; use a steady, even motion. - 11.
 Tipping hazard-do not make fast turns; always check behind you before reversing the machine.